Super Proton–Antiproton Synchrotron: Background

 W and Z bosons are produced mainly as a result of quark-antiquark annihilation.
-In the parton model the momentum of a proton is shared between the proton's constituencies: a portion of the proton momentum is carried by the quarks, and the remainder by gluons.
-It will not be sufficient to accelerate protons to a momentum equal the mass of the boson, as each quark will only carry a portion of the momentum.
-To produce bosons in the estimated intervals of 60 to 80 GeV (W boson) and 75 to 92 GeV (Z boson), one would therefore need a proton-antiproton collider with a center-of-mass energy of approximately six times the boson masses, about 500-600 GeV.
-The design of the Spp̅S was determined by the need to detect $Z \rightarrow e^+e^-$.
-As the cross-section for Z production at ~600 GeV is ~1,6 nb, and the fraction of $Z \rightarrow e^+e^-$ decay is ~3%, a luminosity of L=2,5 · 10^{29} cm^{−2}s^{−1} would give an event rate of ~1 per day.
-To achieve such luminosity one would need an antiproton source capable of producing ~3·10^{10} antiprotons each day, distributed in a few bunches with angular and momentum acceptance of the SPS.
+In the parton model, the momentum of a proton is shared between the proton's constituencies: a portion of the proton momentum is carried by the quarks, and the remainder by gluons.
+It would not be sufficient to accelerate protons to a momentum equal to the mass of the boson, as each quark would only carry a portion of the momentum.
+To produce bosons in the estimated intervals of 60 to 80 GeV/c2 (W boson) and 75 to 92 GeV/c2 (Z boson), one would therefore need a proton-antiproton collider with a center-of-mass energy of approximately six times the boson masses, about 500–600 GeV.
+The design of the Spp̅S was determined by the need to detect the decay Z -> e+ + e-.
+As the cross-section for Z production at 600 GeV is 1.6 nb, and the fraction of Z -> e+ + e- decay is ~3%, a luminosity of L = 2.5e29 cm^{−2}s^{−1} would give an event rate of ~1 per day.
+To achieve such luminosity, one would need an antiproton source capable of producing 3e10 antiprotons each day, distributed in a few bunches with angular and momentum acceptance of the SPS.

 History

 The SPS was originally designed as a synchrotron for protons, to accelerate one proton beam to 450 GeV and extract it from the accelerator for fixed-target experiments.
-However, already before the construction period of the SPS the idea of using it as a proton-antiproton accelerator came up.
+However, already before the construction period of the SPS, the idea of using it as a proton-antiproton accelerator came up.

 The first proposal for a proton-antiproton collider seems to have been made by Gersh Budker and Alexander Skrinsky at Orsay in 1966, based on Budker's new idea of electron cooling.
 In 1972 Simon van der Meer published the theory of stochastic cooling, for which he later received the 1984 Nobel Prize in Physics.
 The theory was confirmed in the Intersecting Storage Rings at CERN in 1974.
 While electron cooling might have led to the idea of a proton-antiproton collider, it was eventually stochastic cooling that was used in the preaccelerators to prepare antiprotons for the Spp̅S.

-Meanwhile, the discovery of neutral currents in the Gargamelle experiment at CERN triggered Carlo Rubbia and collaborators proposal for a proton-antiproton collider.
-In 1978 the project was approved by CERN Council, and the first collisions occurred in July 1981.
+Meanwhile, the discovery of neutral currents in the Gargamelle experiment at CERN prompted Carlo Rubbia and collaborators to propose a proton-antiproton collider.
+In 1978, the project was approved by the CERN Council, and the first collisions occurred in July 1981.
 The first run lasted until 1986, and after a substantial upgrade it continued operation from 1987 to 1991.
-The collider was shut down at the end of 1991, as it was no longer competitive with the 1,5 TeV proton-antiproton collider at Fermilab, which had been in operation since 1987.
+The collider was shut down at the end of 1991, as it was no longer competitive with the 1.5 TeV proton-antiproton collider at Fermilab, which had been in operation since 1987.

 Operation

-Between 1981 and 1991 SPS would operate part of the year as a synchrotron, accelerating a single beam for fixed-target experiments, and part of the year as a collider — Spp̅S.
+Between 1981 and 1991 SPS would operate part of the year as a synchrotron, accelerating a single beam for fixed-target experiments, and part of the year as a collider—Spp̅S.